qpliu/esolang/intercal/README.md

 revisions are limited to the Notes On The Atari Implementation and the ASCII entries in the character set table.

 Please note that this implementation is very buggy.
+Some of the bugs might be worked around by inserting `DO NOTHING MORE THAN KILLING THE BUGGY COMPILER` at various places in your program.

 Notes
 -----